mjohns91/pycalc_custom/README.md

 # pycalc_custom
-Implementation of basic calaculator written in Python.
+Implementation of basic calculator written in Python.